pooya-shams/massspring/README.md

 #### gravity

-the gravity class provides a gravity force between two masses according to the **"Newoton's law of universal gravitation"** which you can see bellow:
+the gravity class provides a gravity force between two masses according to the **"Newton's law of universal gravitation"** which you can see bellow:
 ![gravity formula](./images/gravity.svg)
 more information is available at [Newton's law of universal gravitation](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation) wikipedia page.
 you can create a gravity force between two masses using the code bellow: